-Oklahoma’s wrongful death statute allows family members to recover compensation for economic and non-economic losses resulting from the truck accident, including medical bills, burial expenses, pain and suffering and loss of companionship for the victim’s family or children and punitive damages, if applicable.
+Oklahoma’s Wrongful Death statute allows family members to recover compensation for economic and non-economic losses resulting from the truck accident, including medical bills, burial expenses, pain and suffering, loss of financial support, and loss of companionship for the victim’s family or children.

-Need A Tractor Trailer Wreck Attorney In Oklahoma?
+Need A Tractor Trailer Wreck Attorney?
 You’ve Reached The Right Firm

-Truck accidents are complicated because a number of parties may be responsible for the crash that ended your loved one’s life.
+Truck accidents are complicated because a number of parties may be responsible for the crash.
 The Rode Law Firm assists family members in wrongful death actions by preparing, packaging and presenting a factual case based on police reports, witness statements, doctors, economists and testimony from other experts.

 Call the Rode Law Firm and get on your Road to Recovery.

 For a free consultation, fill out online form or call our office (918) 599-8880.
 Remember, there is no charge if we do not win your case.